Why is the price so low? Am I getting less for my money?

 Design work is generally expensive for everyone, including the designer.
 There’s the cost of a computer capable of handling intensive design programs, high-speed internet, subscriptions to stock image repositories, and the high-priced (but worth it!) design programs themselves.
 All told, it’s easy to spend thousands of dollars a year just to be able to do design work.
 And then there’s all the time a designer devotes to it.

-We already have and use the same professional design programs and professionally shot stock images the big publishers and book marketers use, and when we take on freelance commercial work, we charge $65 an hour or more.
+We already have and use the same professional design programs and professionally shot stock images the big publishers and book marketers use, and when we take on freelance commercial work, we charge a lot.
 But we also use our subscriptions and programs for our own little projects and websites, and there’s nothing that says we can’t extend that to include some independent authors and bloggers who could use a hand.
 In the end, we’re able to use the resources we already have and some spare time we’d be wasting anyway, and turn it into affordable freelance work for independent authors and bloggers who don’t yet have a big marketing budget in place.

 Are there any hidden or additional charges?